What is Sleep Deprivation

 - Inability to really go work out or play in athletics

 - Sudden sleep attacks during the day (the overwhelming desire to sleep, can’t keep your eyes open)

 - Clinical exhaustion where the body begins to break down (hair falling out, for example)

-- Like you can’t escape your brain fog
+- Chronic brain fog

 - Trouble concentrating or staying on topic

 - Trouble with memory, such as forgetting simple things